 How to Make Screen Print Transfers?
 Step-by-Step Guide

-Do you actually feel that making screenprint transfers is an intricate process to do?
-It might be for beginners, but it is pretty simple to do than you thought!
-Screen printing as it is evident from the name is all about the process of performing print work on a screen.
+Do you feel that making screenprint transfers is an intricate process?
+It might be for beginners, but it is much simpler to do than you thought!
+Screen printing, as it is evident from the name, is all about the process of performing print work on a screen.

-Obviously, making screen print transfer is a straightforward approach for performing as quickly artworks on various garments as possible.
+Making screen print transfers is a straightforward approach for performing artwork as quickly on various garments as possible.
 As it will help you display an excellent print appearance with increased flexibility and a cost-saving system.

 How-to-Make-Screen-Print-Transfers

 For some people, the term screen print transfer is quite a new concept.
 So, first of all, we will have a short overview of a screen print transfer!
-Screen printed transfers are the screen prints onto the release paper through the inks, subsequently transferred over the destination textile, plastic, or non-woven fabric when it is hot.
-This whole transfer application is carried out through the heat-press, which maintains the correct temperature needed for transfer.
+Screen-printed transfers are the screen prints on the release paper through the inks, subsequently transferred over the destination textile, plastic, or non-woven fabric when it is hot.
+This whole transfer application is carried out through the heat press, which maintains the correct temperature needed for transfer.

 Supplies Needed to Perform Screen Print Transfers

-To perform screen printed transfers for t-shirts, you need the following tools/supplies:
+To perform screen-printed transfers for t-shirts, you need the following tools and supplies:

-• Standard screen printing equipment including squeegees, or screen printing press, and the heat press printer
+• Standard screen printing equipment, including squeegees, the screen printing press, and the heat press printer

 • Around 110-156 mesh screens

-• Dual edge scoop coater with both the round and the thin coating edge
+• Dual-edge scoop coater with both the round and thin coating edge

 • Reliable Transfer paper